acassagnol-turner/nav-header-test/README.md

 ### Properties

-**nav-data : Object**
+**nav-data : Array**

-A JSON object containing the list of links for the navigation.
+An array containing the list of links for the navigation.
 This is pulled in from [Pal's nav.subs object](http://cnn-pal.prod.56m.dmtio.net/section/domestic/v1/index.html/?context=content%2Fby-uri&workspace=false)

 **watch-live-config : Object**